-In April 2015, the Financial Accounting Standards Board ("FASB") issued updated guidance to simplify the presentation of debt issuance costs on the balance sheet.
+In April 2015, the Financial Accounting Standards Board ("FASB") issued updated guidance to simplify the presentation of debt issuance costs on the balance sheets.
 This guidance moved debt issuance costs from the assets section of the balance sheet to the liabilities section as a direct deduction from the carrying amount of the debt issued.
 The Company retrospectively adopted the guidance on January 1, 2016.
 The prior period consolidated balance sheet presented, as of December 31, 2015, was revised to reclassify \$6.2 million of debt issuance costs included in other assets to convertible senior notes.
 This had the impact of reducing the Company's total assets and total liabilities by \$6.2 million, as of December 31, 2015.
-The revision had no impact on the Company's results of operations, financial position or cash flows.
+This reclassification did not have a material impact on the Company's consolidated financial statements.

 In September 2015, the FASB issued updated guidance that eliminates the requirement to restate prior period financial statements for measurement period adjustments.
 In an effort to reduce complexity in financial reporting, the new guidance requires that the cumulative impact of a measurement period adjustment, including the impact on prior periods, be recognized in the reporting period in which the adjustment is identified.
 The standard was effective for and adopted by the Company on January 1, 2016.
-This guidance did not have an impact on the Company's results of operations, financial condition or cash flows as the measurement periods for the Company's 2015 acquisitions were closed as of December 31, 2015.
+This guidance did not have an impact on the Company's consolidated financial statements as the measurement periods for the Company's 2015 acquisitions were closed as of December 31, 2015.